vicrucann/rshell-mat/README.md

 eval ssh-agent
 ssh-add
 ```
-* Make sure there is no password promt, but pass phrase promt
+* Make sure there is no password promt, but a pass phrase promt instead
 * Remove the `ssh-agent` after exiting
 ```
 kill $SSH_AGENT_PID